Home Lemtrada Lawsuits

 Stroke and dissection injuries reported to the FDA occurred within three days of taking Lemtrada.

 An accurate number of people who actually suffered these problems is difficult to obtain because FAERS data is submitted voluntarily.
+The data does not necessarily mean that the use of the drug was a direct cause of the adverse event.

 Accusations Against Sanofi Genzyme

-In this case, Sanofi Genzyme failed to warn the public that its drug could cause strokes and tears in the arteries.
+Lawsuits claim Sanofi Genzyme failed to warn the public that its drug could cause strokes and tears in the arteries.
 If doctors and patients had known, they may have chosen another treatment option and avoided serious injury.

 Other accusations made in lawsuits against Sanofi may include: